-Summary: Philip Sutton is the Manager of RSTI (Research and Strategy for Transition Initiation), a non-profit organisation that engages in strategy development and engagement to catalyse the urgent initiation of a full scale transition to a sustainable economy – focusing especially on the very rapid emergence of the necessary social and political commitment to make this transition possible .
-He is co-founder of Safe Climate Australia and past-President of the Sustainable Living Foundation and the Australia New Zealand Society for Ecological Economics.
-Philip co-authored "Climate Code Red", which puts forward a case for emergency action on climate change.
+Summary: Philip Sutton is the Manager and Strategist for RSTI (Research and Strategy for Transition Initiation), a non-profit organisation that engages in strategy development and engagement to catalyse the urgent initiation of a full scale transition to a sustainable economy – focusing especially on the very rapid emergence of the necessary social and political commitment to make this transition possible .
+Philip is currently leading RSTI's Safe Climate Science project and working with groups and independent activists to develop a safe climate restoration campaign.
+He is co-founder of Safe Climate Australia and a past-President of the Sustainable Living Foundation and the Australia New Zealand Society for Ecological Economics.
+Philip co-authored the book "Climate Code Red", which puts forward a case for emergency action on climate change.
 Philip was the architect of the Victorian Flora and Fauna Guarantee Act passed in Victoria in 1988.

 Philip Sutton is currently:

-Manager of RSTI Research and Strategy for Transition Initiation) (from 2011)
+Manager and Strategist of RSTI (Research and Strategy for Transition Initiation) (from 2011)